mo12896/learning-image-registration/README.md

 ### 1. Installation using conda env

-Use the following code to clone and navigate into the repo.
+Use the following code to clone and navigate into the repo:

 ```
 git clone https://github.com/mo12896/ImageRegistration.git